nodejs/node/doc/api/esm.md

 package in use in an application, which can cause a number of bugs.

 Other conditions such as `"browser"`, `"electron"`, `"deno"`, `"react-native"`, etc. could be defined in other runtimes or tools.
+Condition names must not start with `"."` or be numbers.
+Further restrictions, definitions or guidance on condition names may be provided in future.

 #### Exports Sugar